json-schema-org/json-schema-spec/PROCESS.md

 updated at any time, but changes MUST be backward compatible and allow for forward compatibility with future schemas.

-Meta-schema URIs SHOULD not change once published, but if they do, the old URI MUST remain available and redirect to the new URI.
+Meta-schema URIs SHOULD NOT change once published, but if they do, the old URI MUST remain available and redirect to the new URI.

 Meta-schemas are considered non-normative.
 It's sometimes not possible or not